kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 election process.
 These will be modified to either defer resource creation or add a resetting mechanism when the leader is lost.

+Prometheus clients panic on re-registration.
+We need to see if the metrics can be unregistered or reset on subsequent attempts at initializing the metrics.

+Finally, during the leader-to-follower transition, the `/healthz` endpoint must correctly reflect the follower state (healthy but not leading) to prevent Kubelet restarts.

 ### Test Plan